songster-sa/aws-sw-arch-associate-notes/vpc.md

     - bad practice to save key-pair on public instance
     - can shh into - but priv still cant access internet
 - flow logs
+    - 3 types
+        - VPC flow logs - includes the below 2
+        - subnet flow logs
+        - ENI flow logs
+    - can go into s3 / cloud watch logs
+    - to query them use - athena or cloud watch log insights
     - if u want flow logs for vpc peering, then both vpc have to be in same account
     - once flow log created - cannot change config later on
     - not logged - aws DNS, windows license server, 169.254.169.254, DHCP, reserved IP address

-- direct connect : client router -> partner router -> DX router -> aws public / vpc private
-    - DX console - public VI
+## Connecting to a remote/corporate network
+- **Option 1 - Site to Site VPN**
+    - VP gateway -> site to site vpn connection -> customer gateway
         - VPC console - customer gateway
         - VP gateway - attach to vpc
         - create VPN tieing VP gateway and customer gateway
         - setup the VPN on customer site / firewall
+    - use customer gw's public IP or if its behind a NAT use NAT's public IP
+- **Option 2 - Direct Connect DX**
+    - dedicated private connection - not over public internet
+    - you will still need a VP gateway on vpc outside
+    - access aws resources (s3) and all ur vpc stuff
+    - low cost, high bandwidth, real time data feeds
+    - done via aws dx locations
+    - client/customer router -> partner router -> aws DX router -> aws public / vpc private
+        - in DX console - set up a public virtual interface or private virtual interface as required
+    - connection types - takes atleast 1 month to set up
+        - dedicated connections
+        - hosted connections - hosted via partners - can add/remove capacity on demand
+    - as its private - nothing is encrypted
+        - but can do - by setting VPN on top of the connection
+    - resiliency
+        - high resiliency - set up DX via 2 DX locations - so if 1 goes down u can use other
+        - MAX resiliency - set up DX via 2 DX locations - but in each location have 2 connections (so total 4)
+- **Option 3 - Direct connect to multiple vpcs**
+    - client/customer router -> partner router -> aws DX router -> DX gateway -> can direct to multiple vpcs
+    - via private virtual interface

+## VPC Random
 - Global Accelerator
     - gives 2 static IPs or u can bring ur own
     - no ISP-DNS resolution to resolve aws urls